MicroStrategy/rest-api-docs/docs/common-workflows/analytics/use-prompts-objects/prompt-types/level-prompts.md

 ## Get the level prompt's definition

-Use the following REST APIs to get a the level prompt's definition for a report, document, or dossier:
+Use the following REST APIs to get a the level prompt's definition for a report, document, or dashboard:

 - Reports